Gender inequality: Professional education and careers

 The gender gap has narrowed to various degrees since the mid-1960s.
 Where some 5% of first-year students in professional programs were female in 1965, by 1985 this number had jumped to 40% in law and medicine, and over 30% in dentistry and business school.
 Before the highly effective birth control pill was available, women planning professional careers, which required a long-term, expensive commitment, had to "pay the penalty of abstinence or cope with considerable uncertainty regarding pregnancy".
 This control over their reproductive decisions allowed women to more easily make long-term decisions about their education and professional opportunities.
 Women are highly underrepresented on boards of directors and in senior positions in the private sector.
+Gender inequality in professional education is a global issue.
+Robet Meyers and Amy Griffin studied the under-representation of female international students in higher education.
+In 2019, on 43.6% of international students in the United States were women.
+The disparity is even greater in the STEM field.

 Additionally, with reliable birth control, young men and women had more reason to delay marriage.
 This meant that the marriage market available to any women who "delay[ed] marriage to pursue a career ... would not be as depleted.
 Thus the Pill could have influenced women's careers, college majors, professional degrees, and the age at marriage."

 Studies on sexism in science and technology fields have produced conflicting results.
 Moss-Racusin et al. found that science faculty of both sexes rated a male applicant as significantly more competent and hireable than an identical female applicant.
 These participants also selected a higher starting salary and offered more career mentoring to the male applicant.
 Williams and Ceci, however, found that science and technology faculty of both sexes "preferred female applicants 2:1 over identically qualified males with matching lifestyles" for tenure-track positions.
 Studies show parents are more likely to expect their sons, rather than their daughters, to work in a science, technology, engineering or mathematics field – even when their 15-year-old boys and girls perform at the same level in mathematics.
 There are more men than women trained as dentists, this trend has been changing.